Jharkhand gets second Vande Bharat Express, to run between Ranchi and Howrah | Business

 The regular run of the train will begin on September 27, an official said.

-Jharkhand Governor CP Radhakrishnan, Rajya Sabha MPs Mahua Maji and Aditya Sahu were among others present at Ranchi railway station to attend the inauguration function.
+Jharkhand Governor CP Radhakrishnan, Rajya Sabha MPs Mahua Maji and Aditya Sahu were among those present at Ranchi railway station to attend the inauguration function.

 ''Our prime minister is on a mission for the country's development,'' the governor said.